 - Altitude Km 82 – 2710 meters / 8,891

 - Altitude of the campsite – 3,050 meters / 10,006 feet

 - Length – 13 km / 8 miles

 - Walking time – 6 hours

 Today is the most challenging day of the Classic Inka Trail because you will cross the highest point of the hike.

 Take your breakfast at 6:00 a.m.
 Then start the 5-hour hike until you reach the highest point commonly called Warmiwañusca (dead woman), which is at an altitude of 4200 meters / 13779 feet.
 Therefore, you will have incredible views of the eastern cordillera of the Andes.
 Then, continue your journey along a beautiful stone path to the Pacaymayo camp.
 After lunch, take a relaxing break.
-After the comfortable dinner, spend your second night camping next to a small stream.
+After the healthy dinner, spend your second night camping next to a small stream.